daniellockyer/sshh/README.md

 ## Installation

-For now:

-(You will need the Rust compiler installed)
+(For now, you will need the Rust compiler + toolchain installed)

+1. Installing using cargo: `cargo install sshh`
+1. Build and install yourself:
-1. Clone the repository and build using `cargo build --release`
+    1. Clone the repository
+    1. Build using `cargo build --release`
     1. Install using `cargo install --path .`

 I am working on releasing binaries/packages.